RobertaMeireles/RobertaMeireles/README.md

 ### Hi there 👋

-My name is Roberta, Im a Freelancer, Software Engineering and a Full Stack student.
+My name is Roberta, I am a Junior Full Stack and Software Engineering student.
-On Full Stack course I studied HTML, CSS, JavaScript, Angular, MySQL, PHP, Node.js, Express, MongoDB and now I'm learning ReactJS and Python/Django.
+On Full Stack course I studied HTML, CSS, JavaScript, Angular, MySQL, PHP, Node.js, Express, MongoDB and now I'm learning Laravel.
-My goal is to start working in a Team with one or more of this tecnologies to focus on it.
 I'm passionate about learning, and I want to do my best to contribute as a good team player in the development of customer projects.

  🌱 I’m currently learning and every day I am more in love with IT area.